 Lamb dum biryani is best served warm, with a Cucumber Raita (cucumber-yogurt dip) and/or a garden salad drizzled with fresh lime vinaigrette.

-You can make the same recipe using a stove-top pressure cooker too.
-I used to make it in Hawkins Pressure Cooker before I got the Instant Pot.
 Simply follow all steps from 1-3.
 Cook on high pressure for 1 whistle, reduce the heat to medium.
 Continue to cook for 8 minutes (this time may vary depending on the heat level of your burner).
 Turn off the heat.
 Let it cool for 15 minutes or till the pressure releases naturally.
 Open the lid and fluff the rice with a fork.

-A Great tip: Once the cooker reaches pressure, I reduce the heat to medium.
+Pro-tip: Once the cooker reaches pressure, I reduce the heat to medium.
 Then, I place a flat griddle or skillet on the stove.
 I place the cooker on top of that.
 This ensures that the meat cooks evenly, and doesn’t burn at the bottom.

-More Biryani/Pilaf recipes that you may enjoy:
+More Biryani / Rice Pilaf Recipes that you may enjoy:

 Instant Pot Chicken Biryani